-HMRC has embarked on a ten-year plan to modernise the UK's tax administration system by 2030 to facilitate more digital reporting in 'real time', i.e. closer to the time of transactions.
+HMRC has embarked on a plan to modernise the UK's tax administration system by 2030 to facilitate more digital reporting in 'real time', i.e. closer to the time of transactions.
 This project includes the restructure of HMRC's own internal systems.

-There will also be a new structure for the penalties which are imposed for late filing of reports to HMRC and for late payment of tax.
+There will also be a new penalty regime for late filing of reports to HMRC and for late payment of tax.
 HMRC is considering how the timing of tax payments made by small companies and the self-employed can be brought closer to the time profits are made, but nothing has been decided on that yet.